-• Conditionally admitted students should prepare for clearing their English requirement situation during their first semester at Abu Dhabi University.

-- Conditionally admitted student with a TOEFL below 530 or equivalent can only take one course i.e. pre-core course in his/her first term. - Conditionally admitted students with a TOEFL between 530 and 549 or equivalent can take one core course or one pre-core course in his/her first term. - All students admitted conditionally based on CGPA or English proficiency will be required to participate in the COBA Postgrad Mentorship Program. - All PG students with CGPA below 3.0 will be required to participate in the COBA Postgrad Mentorship Program.
+- Conditionally admitted students should be aware that they must clear their English entry requirement during their first semester at Abu Dhabi University. - Conditionally admitted student with a TOEFL below 530 or equivalent can only take one course i.e. pre-core course in his/her first term. - Conditionally admitted students with a TOEFL between 530 and 549 or equivalent can take one core course or one pre-core course in his/her first term. - All students admitted conditionally based on CGPA or English proficiency will be required to participate in the COBA Postgrad Mentorship Program. - All PG students with CGPA below 3.0 will be required to participate in the COBA Postgrad Mentorship Program.